couchbaselabs/couchbase-server-coreos/2.2/README.md

 $ create_node_services.sh 2
 ```

+After this step, you should have two new files:

+* couchbase_node.1.service
+* couchbase_node.2.service

 ## Add Couchbase credentials to etcd

 ```
 $ etcdctl set /services/couchbase/userpass "user:passw0rd"
 ```

 Replace `user:passw0rd` with a sensible username and password.
 It **must** be colon separated, with no spaces.
+The password itself must be at least 6 characters.

 ## Launch CoreOS Fleet